Kristin Mussar

 What skills is Kristin Mussar known for?

-Kristin Mussar has skills like Leadership, Presentation Skills, Stem Cell Research, Scikit Learn, Pandas, Support Vector Machine, Linux, Data Science, Cell Biology, Elisa, Western Blotting, Chemistry.
+Kristin Mussar is listed with skills including Leadership, Presentation Skills, Stem Cell Research, Scikit Learn, Pandas, Support Vector Machine, Linux, and Data Science.